CongLeSolutionX/Harmonic_Atomica/README.md

 I'll leave these questions hanging on the public domain for now.

 > [!NOTE]
-> I dont know how to combine all the things together yet
+> I dont know how to combine all the things together yet<br/>
 > and I'm not sure they are even valuable at this moment.